timbray/quamina/README.md

 create an instance and add multiple **Patterns** to it, and then query data objects called **Events** to discover which of the Patterns match the fields in the Event.
+In typical cases, Quamina can match millions of Events per second, even with many Patterns added to the instance.

 Quamina has no run-time dependencies beyond built-in Go libraries.